Cuckooland Museum

-The Cuckooland Museum, previously known as the Cuckoo Clock Museum, was a museum that exhibited mainly cuckoo clocks, located in Tabley, Cheshire, England.
-The collection comprised 300 years of cuckoo clock-making history, since the earliest examples made in the 18th to the 21st century.
+The Cuckooland Museum, previously known as the Cuckoo Clock Museum, was a private museum that exhibited mainly cuckoo clocks (as well as a few Black Forest fairground organs, English motorbikes and some other items), housed in the Nether Tabley Old School, Cheshire, England.
+The collection comprised over 150 years of cuckoo clock-making history, since the 19th to the early 21st century.

-This private museum closed in 2024, the collection was sold for £1,000,000 and moved to Ireland to be exhibited in the Irish Museum of Time.

-Foundation
+Foundation, Closure and Relocation

-The museum was set up in 1990 by brothers Roman and Maz Piekarski after bringing together a collection of antique Black Forest cuckoo clocks that was continuously increased until the museum's last years.
-Both men were trained as clockmakers in Manchester from the age of 15, which is when their fascination with these timepieces began.
+The museum was set up in 1990 by brothers Roman and Maz Piekarski, who moved to live in the premises in 1989, after bringing together a collection of antique clocks and Black Forest cuckoo clocks, the latter was continuously increased until the museum's final years.

-It became apparent to them that an important part of European clock-making history was liable to disappear if surviving examples fell into irretrievable disrepair.
-Their guiding principles were to purchase objects of museum quality which held an important significance in the historical development of cuckoo timekeeping.
+Both men were trained as clockmakers in Manchester from the age of 15, which is when their fascination with cuckoo clocks began.
 In Roman Piekarski's own words: When we started collecting in the 1970s no one wanted them because battery and electric clocks were all the rage.
 We picked many up for next to nothing.

+It became apparent to them that an important part of European clock-making history was liable to disappear if surviving examples fell into irretrievable disrepair.
+Their motivation to establish a dedicated museum stemmed from a desire to preserve the Black Forest cuckoo clock craftsmanship, recognizing its cultural and historical significance.

+As a private museum without public funding, it faced ongoing challenges in maintenance and operations.
+Without an inheritor, the single brothers feared the collection might be auctioned and dispersed, prompting them to explore alternatives to preserve their life's work.

+In January 2024, facing challenges such as lack of heirs, advancing age, Roman Piekarski's illness (who died in June 2024) and years of visitor declines, the collection was sold for £1,000,000.
+In 2024, it was relocated to Ireland to be exhibited in the Irish Museum of Time, wherein over 400 cuckoo clocks (and a fairground organ) are on display in an extension officially opened in March 2026.

 The collection

 Antique cuckoo clocks exhibited in the museum.

-Some of the clocks displayed at the defunct museum.
+Some of the cuckoo clocks displayed at the defunct museum.

-In the past, the exhibition also included other kind of timepieces such as longcase, wall and bracket clocks but later on it focused mainly on cuckoo clocks.
+In its early years as a museum, the horological exhibition also included other kind of timepieces such as longcase, wall and bracket clocks, but later on it focused on cuckoo clocks.

 The museum also hosted a range of Black Forest cuckoo and quail clocks, trumpeter clocks, monks playing bells and other associated musical movements.

-Cuckooland came to have over 600 cuckoo clocks of different styles, sizes, manufacturers and times.
-Many of the pieces were rare and the collection contained some of the best examples of the cuckoo clockmaker’s art:
+Cuckooland came to have over 600 cuckoo clocks of different styles, ages and manufacturers.
+The collection contained some of the best examples of the cuckoo clockmaker's art: